mak448a/compile-aseprite-linux/README.md

 Then, it should appear in your application menu!

 ## Credits
-I condensed https://github.com/aseprite/aseprite/blob/main/INSTALL.md into this script.
+I used [Aseprite's official compilation guide](https://github.com/aseprite/aseprite/blob/main/INSTALL.md) to make this script.